govau/design-system-site/content/components/form/group.md

             <AUtextInput type="email" id="fg-username"/>
         </AUformGroup>
 ---
-## Form Groups
+## Form groups

-Used to group form controls with a form.
-These also add consistent spacing between controls in a form.
+Used to group form controls and provide structure and consistent spacing within a form.